MasterVentures/takehome-nextjs-test/README.md

 Welcome Candidate and thank you for taking the time to complete the Master Ventures take-home test for our senior frontend engineer position.

 You will have **2 days** to complete the assignment.
+Once you have completed your solution, **PLEASE FOLLOW THE INSTRUCTIONS BELOW:**

+- Fork this Repo
+- Make your changes per this tests requirements and push your changes to your **`forked repo`**
+- Once you are done with the test.
+Please make sure:
+  - `All changes have been pushed to your repo`.
-Once you have completed your solution, please reply with a link to a github repository and instructions on how to install / run the application.
+  - **Please reply via email with a link to the forked github repository and instructions on how to install / run the application.**

-> **Update this README.md with the instructions to test your solution, create a section titled: `TEST-INSTRUCTIONS`**
+- **Update this README.md with the instructions to test your solution, create a section titled: `TEST-INSTRUCTIONS`**

 The goal of this test is to build out a "Movie Awards 2021" interactive ballot.
 Please clone this repository and submit it once you are finished.